Vasco1290/Vasco1290/README.md

 - @Vasco1290
-- Interested in Artificial Intelligance and Machine Learning
+- Artificial Intelligance and Machine Learning
 - Currently learning AI & ML
-- I’m looking to collaborate on things related to AI & ML, tech related projects, etc.
+- I’m looking to collaborate on things related to AI & ML, BCI Research and AI Security Systems.

 <!---
 Vasco1290/Vasco1290 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.